Recap: Supernatural S 08 E 17 Goodbye Stranger

 Meg: Really?
 You remember everything?

-- The Corrupter: Naomi convinces Castiel to lie to the Winchesters and attack Dean.
+- The Corrupter: Naomi has Castiel lie to the Winchesters and attack Dean.

 - Cosmetic Horror: Wendy Rice in hair curlers, which really throws Castiel.

-- Crack is Cheaper: Than an edition of Voluptuous Asian Lovelies from July of 1950.
+- Crack is Cheaper: In-Universe, than an edition of Voluptuous Asian Lovelies from July of 1950, according to Dean.

 You kidding me?
 This is a first edition, dude.
 You know what this would go for on eBay